 For the veggies, you have three options: fry them in oil (they will absorb it like a sponge!), bake them in the oven for 15-20 minutes, or use them raw.

 I prefer the latter option (the other two are either too unhealthy for my taste or time consuming).
 The result is the same; the heat in the baking phase is enough to cook everything evenly.

-Regardless of your chosen method, cut the potatoes, aubergines and courgettes in no thicker than one cm slices.
+Regardless of your chosen method, cut the potatoes, aubergines and courgettes into no thicker than one cm slices.